Downtown Los Angeles explosion: 3 injured, 2 critically, in fire at commercial building

-The explosion occurred about 12 p.m. at a textile business located in a row of commercial structures in the 700 block of South Kohler Street, the Los Angeles Fire Department said in a statement.
+The explosion occurred around 12 p.m. at a textile business located in a row of commercial structures near 7th and S. Kohler streets, according to the Los Angeles Fire Department.

-The victims were described as three males, two of whom were severely burned, the LAFD said.
+Three men were hurt, including two who were severely burned and in critical condition, fire officials said.
 The third patient was in fair condition after suffering unspecified injuries.

 I’m drawing in my studio and was startled by a loud explosion.
 I hope everyone is okay :( #losangeles pic.twitter.com/W0ILYkSaLp— Stephanie Isidro (@stephanieisidr0) February 29, 2020